Penthouse and Pavement: Reception

-Whilst the singles charted poorly, the album charted at No. 14 and remained in the Top 100 for 77 weeks.
+Whilst its singles charted poorly, Penthouse and Pavement peaked at number 14 on the UK Albums Chart and remained in the top 100 for 77 weeks.
 It was certified gold (100,000 copies sold) by the BPI in October 1982.

+It was well received in the British music press.
 Reviewing the album for NME, Paul Morley said: "Penthouse and Pavement is fabulous and it won't deny your needs and you just put our faith in it because it is true."
-It was ranked the fifth best album of 1981 by NME.
+It was ranked the fifth-best album of 1981 by NME.

+"This is often danceable, always intriguing and sometimes a whole lot more", Dave Rimmer commented in Smash Hits.

+Lynden Barber of Melody Maker noted that Heaven 17, with their "alternative dance stance", had produced "some of the most enjoyable, inspiring and intelligent music you're likely to hear this year" and "occupy that rare space in contemporary pop reserved for true originals".

+Writing for Record Mirror, Mike Nicholls found the album "a little too rich a mixture in parts", calling it "a pancake which requires more digesting than the entire contents of a Basque patisserie", and advising readers to "tread gingerly and consume at leisure".

 In a retrospective review, Dan LeRoy of AllMusic felt that the album combined electropop with good melodies, and that Glenn Gregory was able to deliver the "overtly left-wing political" lyrics without sounding "pretentious".

 The album is included in the musical reference book 1001 Albums You Must Hear Before You Die.